cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/installing-checkra1n-atv/ra1n-linux.md

 1. Click `Start` and follow all onscreen prompts
 1. You will now be presented with instructions in how to reboot your device into <router-link to="/faq/#what-is-dfu-mode">DFU mode</router-link>, click `Start` to begin
     - Follow the instructions until your device shows a black screen
-1. After this, checkra1n should automatically install.
+1. After this, checkra1n should automatically install

 Your Apple TV should now reboot.